simplesamlphp/simplesamlphp/docs/simplesamlphp-theming.md

 Any references to `$this->data['baseurlpath']` in old-style templates can be replaced with `{{baseurlpath}}` in Twig templates.
 Likewise, references to `\SimpleSAML\Module::getModuleURL()` can be replaced with `{{baseurlpath}}module.php/mymodule/...`

+Within templates each module is defined as a separate namespace matching the module name.
+This allows one template to reference templates from other modules using Twig's `@namespace_name/template_path` notation.
+For instance, a template in `mymodule` can include the widget template from the `yourmodule` module using the notation `@yourmodule/widget.twig`.

 Even more advanced changes can be made by defining a theme controller in `config.php`:

     'theme.controller' => '\SimpleSAML\Module\mymodule\FancyThemeController',